Get

 Alternatives to Granola

 If you’re concerned about granola, there are plenty of alternative treats you can feed your dog.
-These are often safer and more nutritionally suitable for dogs.
+These are often safer and more nutritionally suitable for canines.

-Here are some general guidelines to follow based on your dog’s size:
+Here are general guidelines to follow based on your dog’s size:

 • Homemade treats: You can make homemade treats similar to granola using ingredients like pumpkin and sweet potato.
 Making homemade treats does require more work than purchasing treats, but it allows you to ensure the treats are healthy and made with safe ingredients.

-• Freeze-dried meat treats: Treats that contain practically only meat are a good choice for dogs.
-These contain protein and none of the ingredients dogs should be avoiding.
+• Freeze-dried meat treats: Treats that contain practically only meat are good choices for dogs.
+These contain protein and none of the ingredients that canines should be avoiding.

 • Commercially-made dog treats: Commercial treats were made for dogs, so they are a good choice for practically all canines.
 Of course, you should choose treats specific to your dog’s needs and size.
 Ideally, you should choose treats with limited sugar and artificial ingredients.